cloudflare/cloudflare-docs/content/workers/languages/python/_index.md

 Cloudflare Workers provides first-class support for Python, including:

 - [Built-in packages](https://pyodide.org/en/stable/usage/packages-in-pyodide.html)
-- Importing pure Python packages like [numpy](https://pypi.org/project/numpy/) from PyPI by adding them to `requirements.txt`
+- Importing pure Python wheels from PyPI with micropip, by adding them to `requirements.txt`
 - [FastAPI](https://fastapi.tiangolo.com/) compatibility, to build APIs in idiomatic Python
 - [Langchain](https://pypi.org/project/langchain/) compatibility, to build LLM-powered apps easily
 - Bindings, Environment Variables, and Secrets
+- Workers API that you know and love, with a Pythonic feel

 Python Workers are currently in open beta, and we'd love your feedback.
 Join the [#python-workers channel](https://discord.com/channels/595317990191398933/<TODO>) in the Cloudflare Discord community and let us know what you'd like to see next.